Exercise can help you keep your blood sugar within a normal range. That’s because your body uses more blood sugar when you exercise.

 Exercising may help decrease some of the common symptoms of pregnancy, such as bloating, constipation, and backaches.

-Walking, swimming, and low-impact or water aerobics are the safest things to do:
+Walking, swimming, and low-impact or water aerobics are the safest things to do.
+Other safety tips include:

 Be sure not to get overheated.
-Make sure you don't elevate your heart rate to a level that makes talking uncomfortable.
+Make sure you don't raise your heart rate to a level that makes talking uncomfortable.

 Drink plenty of water.